ermlikeyeah/ermlikeyeah.github.io/_posts/2020-09-23-shed-life-then-and-whatever-is-next.markdown

 ---
 Going into my little summer break I wrote a little list of things I was going to do.
 Even for such a little list in the end I did not much of it.
 For the first time in years I had a break where I did nothing work related.
 I didn’t reach out to anyone to talk about business life (and neither did they, because turns out they were off too).
 I didn’t pick up a single book about work, going for books about running and graphic novels.
 Any work related blog posts became lurking tabs in my browser for later.
 Work related podcasts?
 Avoided.
 I didn’t make a start on two pieces of writing I had in mind either.

-One of those was about my shed life.
+One of those was about my shed life, having a shed for a home office.
 I’d have probably sat down for an hour, banged out a rough starter.

 ***